Systemic service design reinventing work for smarter services

 Old purpose

-To work on the task infront of me, as quickly as possible, following all the rules.
+'What is the matter with you', and then to work on the task infront of me, as quickly as possible, following all the rules.

 It drives me to lose sight of actually helping someone, and I feel relieved when I can refer it on to someone else.